University of Michigan

 Overview

-Curricular Practical Training (CPT) is defined as employment which is an integral part of an established curriculum, including: “alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.”
+If you wish to accept employment off-campus, you should pursue Curricular Practical Training (CPT).
+CPT is defined as employment which is an integral part of an established curriculum, including: “alternate work/study, internship, cooperative education, or any other type of required internship or practicum which is offered by sponsoring employers through cooperative agreements with the school.”
 Source: [8 CFR 214.2(f)(10)(i)].
 CPT is available only prior to the completion of your degree program and you must have a job offer at the time of application.
 CPT employment may not delay completion of the academic program.

 Types of CPT

-There are two types of CPT: required for the academic program and non-required.
-For CPT that is required, the academic program mandates practical work experience in the field of study to graduate.
-For CPT that is a non-required part of the program, the practical work experience is for credit and directly related to your field of study.
+There are two types of CPT: required and optional.
+Required CPT is when the academic program mandates practical work experience for all students in order to graduate.
+Optional CPT is work experience directly related to your field of study that is not required.

 Requirements for Non-Required CPT

-• If you wish to engage in CPT during Winter or Fall term, you must be registered for the CPT course during that term.
+• If your CPT employment takes place during winter or fall term, you must be registered for the CPT course during that term.

-• If you wish to engage in CPT during the Spring/Summer term, you may register either in the preceding Winter term or during the Spring/Summer term.
+• If your CPT employment takes place during the spring/summer term, you may register either in the preceding winter term or during the spring/summer term.

 • Be aware that adding a CPT course may have an impact on your tuition and fees.